"Paterno" movie a polarizing story with unanswered questions - Philly

 Two Penn State administrators, Tim Curley and Gary Schultz - also portrayed in the film - pleaded guilty to misdemeanor child endangerment charges in 2017, leading prosecutors to drop three felony charges of child endangerment and conspiracy.

+The school's former president, Graham Spanier, went to trial and was convicted by a jury of misdemeanor child endangerment, but is free on bail while he appeals.
+At sentencing, he said he regretted that he "did not intervene more forcefully."

 Paterno was never charged.
 In the movie, Pacino portrays the coach as somewhat disinterested in initial reports of Sandusky's arrest and the indictment against him, and then confused as to why it would involve him.
-As the story erupts into national news and engulfs Penn State and Paterno over the course of three days, Pacino portrays the coach as being so focused on football that he failed to take stronger action when a young assistant coach told him about possible inappropriate conduct by Sandusky years earlier.
+As the story erupts into national news and engulfs Penn State and Paterno over the course of three days, Pacino portrays the coach as being so focused on football that he failed to take stronger action when a young assistant coach complained to him about Sandusky's encounter with a boy in a team shower years earlier.

+When asked by a state prosecutor during 2011 grand jury testimony what the assistant, Mike McQueary, told him, Paterno replied that he said Sandusky "was fondling, whatever you might call it - I'm not sure what the term would be - a young boy."

 Supporters of Paterno still feel as if his reputation was unfairly tarnished by the Sandusky scandal, while others are staunch in their belief that Paterno shares blame.